 In order to ensure that submission review resources are dedicated to the assessment of drug submissions for products that can be sold in Canada, and as evidence of an establishment’s commitment to quality, TPD has historically required that buildings performing licensable activities to be GMP compliant.
 As of the date of this Notice, and as detailed below, TPD will also accept submissions where a complete application to amend the DEL pursuant to C.01A.006 of the FDR for new buildings and activities not currently listed on the drug submission sponsor’s DEL has been filed with the Minister at least 90 days prior to the time of filing a drug submission.

 This requirement will be applicable to all NDS, EUNDS, ANDS, AEUNDS, Supplements, and DIN applications, thereto, submitted to the TPD for review.
 Eligible submissions are those where (1) all required buildings and activities are listed on the current DEL, (2) a site has a GMP compliance rating in Canada for the required activities and dosage form(s), and/or (3) a complete DEL application has been filed with the Minister for any new buildings and activities.
 Where a DEL application was needed, the sponsor may file the drug submission 90 days after the Acknowledgment of Application Acceptance for the DEL application is issued by the Minister.
 Drug submissions which do not meet the requirements listed above will be issued a screening rejection letter.

 In addition, where any site listed in a drug submission is considered by Health Canada to be non-compliant for GMP, a screening rejection letter will be issued.

-The table below provides a summary of facilities that would require evidence of GMP compliance in order to be accepted for review.
+The table below provides a summary of activities that require documentation of a valid DEL and/or DEL application.

 Therapeutic Products Directorate